The Liquidation Process

 What are the different types of liquidation?

 There are many different types of liquidation that you could enter, depending on your circumstances.
 A common liquidation is a creditors’ voluntary liquidation.
-This type of liquidation is for insolvent companies where the director has recognised that they cannot afford to pay debts when they are due and has therefore filed for liquidation.
+This type of liquidation is for insolvent companies where the director has recognised that they cannot afford to pay debts when they are due and has, therefore, filed for liquidation.

 In contrast, compulsory liquidation is forced upon a company’s director by the creditors.
 This is usually completed using a winding-up petition, and the director will be given a date by which they should pay all company debts.
 If the director fails to pay the debts, the company will be wound up.
 Both of these are options if you have debts you are unable to pay.